 Now we have shown that it can be done, and we have a valuable tool for finding genes and other factors that slow down the aging process.

 Surprisingly, the cells produced by the supercentenary have transformed with the same ease as the others.
-They also noticed that the supercentennial-derived stem cells appeared to have "reset" their telomeres.
+They also noted that the supercentennial-derived stem cells appeared to have "reset" their telomeres.

 Telomeres are the protective caps at the end of a chromosome.
 Because they get shorter every time a cell replicates, they get shorter with age and eventually stop functioning properly.
 This persistent shortening allows researchers to use telomeres as a kind of "aging clock" in every cell.